dtscalibration/python-dts-calibration/docs/examples/notebooks/15Matching_sections.ipynb.rst

 Again, we introduce a step loss in the signal strength at x = 50 m.
-For the forward channel, this means all data beyond 50 meters is reduced with a 'random' factor.
-For the backward channel, this means all data up to 50 meters is reduced with a 'random' factor.
+For the forward channel, this means all data beyond 50 meters is reduced with a ‘random’ factor.
+For the backward channel, this means all data up to 50 meters is reduced with a ‘random’ factor.

 .. code:: ipython3